 - red, blue, and green gel food coloring

 - Place a pea-sized amount of each red, green, and blue food coloring in the bottom of a small, heat-safe mixing bowl.
 Set aside.

 Prepare the agar agar mixture

-Allow to chill several hours until eyeballs are fully set.
-Repeat all the steps to make the last two eyeballs (reheat agar agar if necessary).
+- Allow to chill several hours until eyeballs are fully set.
+Repeat with the remaining mixture for two more eyeballs if desired.
 Remove and serve as desired.